 Nature of activities - Hebrew Free Loan Association of San Francisco (HFLA) is a nonprofit corporation organized to provide interest-free loans to Jewish individuals and families in Northern California for tuition and education-related costs, emergencies, personal financial challenges, first-time home purchases, debt consolidation, starting or expanding small businesses, adopting a child, and special medical needs.
-HFLA also makes loans to Jewish organizations and synagogues.
-Loans, made only to those exhibiting a need for financial assistance, are made after application and approval of board or board committees and a minimum of two officers.
+HFLA also makes loans to synagogues and other Jewish organizations.
+Loans, made only to those exhibiting a need for financial assistance, are made after application and approval by a review committee that includes at least two board members at each session.
 In addition, HFLA created the Pollak Community Loan Program, which provides interest-free student loans to lower-income, mostly first-generation college students, regardless of their religious affiliation.
 Funded entirely through donations made exclusively for this purpose, the Pollak Program serves as an interfaith bridge to the greater San Francisco Bay Area community.